Marklinger / The Metro-Gnomes

 But the real extra-special treat are the arrangements by Bob McMullin.
 Absolutely gorgeous arrangements.

 Highly recommended.
-Thanks for putting this marvelous CD together"
+Thanks for putting this marvelous collection together"

 John Einarson - Manitoba music historian